How Facebook Can Enhance Your Recruitment Strategy

 Simply posting to your company page every once in a while doesn’t cut it anymore.
 While the platform is highly popular, Facebook is also highly competitive among brands for coveted space in users’ news feeds.
 Thus, you need a multi-faceted approach to recruiting on Facebook if you want to achieve the multiple regular touchpoints it takes to win candidates with this channel.
 Here are some best practices to pull it off.

 Your company probably already has a Facebook page for the brand as a whole.
-If you’re a small business, this might be sufficient for running both your customer-facing and candidate-facing content.
-If you’re a larger organization, though, consider creating a separate page specifically for careers.
+If you’re a small business, this might be sufficient for running your customer- and candidate-facing content.
+Consider creating a separate page specifically for careers if you’re a larger organization.

-Alternatively, if you don’t have the resources to support both a brand page and a careers page, you can create a dedicated tab on your regular page for content pertaining to careers.
+Alternatively, if you don’t have the resources to support both a brand page and a careers page, you can create a dedicated tab on your regular page for content about careers.

 Facebook’s ad platform offers some of the most powerful capabilities of any advertising network.
 You can use Facebook Ads to show your job openings to candidates based on their location and interests.

 When you run a Facebook ad, you’re essentially paying to extend the reach of one of your posts.
-This is not only beneficial for the post you’re paying to promote, but for your page as a whole.
+This is beneficial for the post you’re paying to promote and your page as a whole.
 Facebook’s algorithm gives preferential treatment to highly engaging content.
-This means that if your posts regularly receive lots of likes, comments and clicks, your future posts are also more likely to be seen in the news feed.
+This means that if your posts regularly receive lots of likes, comments, and clicks, your future posts are also more likely to be seen in the news feed.
 Giving your best content an additional boost with some paid promotion helps build the kind of user engagement that makes the algorithm happy and helps the rest of your content get seen.

-When paying to promote job openings, be sure your post has a clear and simple call to action that helps users take the next step, like clicking through to the job application page on your website.
-The last thing you want to do is spend valuable dollars on a post that leaves candidates wondering ‘what do I do next?’
+When paying to promote job openings, be sure your post has a clear and straightforward call to action that helps users take the next step, like clicking through to the job application page on your website.
+The last thing you want to do is spend valuable dollars on a post that leaves candidates wondering, ‘What do I do next?’\

 Every social media platform has its own set of norms.
 A post that performs well on LinkedIn, for example, won’t necessarily get the same amount of engagement on Facebook.
 Success with using Facebook for recruitment means knowing and observing the best practices for content on the platform.